Quintaodaniel/C/README.md

 ├── pointers_and_memory/        // Pointer manipulation and dynamic allocation
 ├── structs/                    // Projects using structs and nested data ├── data_structures/            // Lists, stacks, queues, binary trees ├── file_handling/               // Reading and writing data to files
-├── algorithms/                 // Sorting and searching implementations └── challenges/                 // Solved problems from URI and The Huxley
+├── algorithms/                  // Sorting and searching implementations ├── challenges/                  // Solved problems from URI and The Huxley └── include/                    // Header files (.h) for shared definitions
 ```

 ## Highlights